sirz1rael/cpp_game_engine/README.md

 In future, will use CMake, but now, I don't understand how it works.

 Now it compiles & links without any errors, for now :D

+# 23.10.24 3:27
+Now for compile & build & run just use this command in MSYS term

+`make build & make run`